COBRA: Comparison-Optimal Betting for Risk-limiting Audits

 In the simple case where there is no error at all in the CVRs, $p_0 = 1$ and $x_i = \bar{x} = a$ for all $i$.
 When computing the BSM, it doesn't matter which ballot is drawn:

 Because $(a-1/2) > 0$, the best strategy is to bet as aggressively as possible, setting $\lambda_i := 2$.
 Under such a bet, $M_t = (2a)^t$.
 Setting this equal to $1/\alpha$ yields the stopping time:

 where $v$ is the diluted margin.
 Ignoring understatement errors, (\ref{eqn:no_error_lb}) is a deterministic lower bound on the sample size of a comparison audit when risk is measured by a BSM.
-Figure \ref{fig:minimum_sample_sizes} plots this bound as a function of the diluted margin $v$ for a range of risk limits $\alpha$.
+Figure \ref{fig:minimum_sample_sizes} plots this as a function of the diluted margin and risk limit.